kurta9999/CustomKeyboard/README.md

 7. **ScreenshotSaver** - Saving screenshot to .png from clipboard
 8. **DirectoryBackup** - Backup folders to another place(s) from tray menu - with checksum and compression support
 9. **Filesystem browser** - List files and directories recursively by size starting from specific path - useful for finding bloat on storage
-10. **wxWidget's GUI editor** - A very basic GUI editor with move & resize support *(1)
-11. **MTA -> SA-MP MapConverter** - Convert maps from MTA-SA Race and MTA:SA DM to SA-MP with every item which is supported by SA-MP; objects, actors, vehicles with components, checkpoints and pickups.
-12. **LinkCreator** - Easy symlink & hardlink creator within Windows' file explorer
-13. **Alarm Handler** - Define alarms in Alarms.xml and set them up by predefined key from second keyboard.
+10. **Alarm Handler** - Define alarms in Alarms.xml and set them up by predefined key from second keyboard.
 A popup dialog appears, specify alarm delay and the specified alarm action will be executed when that period expires.

-*(10) This is an outdated part of this project, it doesn't support sizers.
-It's not recommended to create GUI without sizers, only use it if you know what you are doing.

 # In depth details of implemented features
 ### 1. For Automotive development: